WeTransfer/Diagnostics/README.md

     - System metadata
     - System logs divided per session
     - UserDefaults
+- [x] Possibility to filter out sensitive data using a `DiagnosticsReportFilter`
 - [x] A custom `DiagnosticsLogger` to add your own logs
 - [x] Flexible setup to add your own custom diagnostics